laulandn/myjava/README.md

 myjavac:
 + Insane Java source to C++ translator/compiler.
 + Includes code to read and create simple symbol tables from Java and C++.
++ Includes script to recreate empty C++ or Java source skeleton from symbol table.
 + Barely works, if at all.
 + Gets tripped up by code formatting/style/spacing all the time.
 + Symbol table format is plain text and minimal.